NodeSecure/cli/README.md

 ### Why some packages don't have OSSF Scorecard ?
 See [Scorecard Public Data](https://github.com/ossf/scorecard#public-data):
 > We run a weekly Scorecard scan of the 1 million most critical open source projects judged by their direct dependencies and publish the results in a BigQuery public dataset.
-> Currently, this list is derived from projects hosted on GitHub ONLY.

 ## Contributors guide